arkadii-teteniuk/jetbrains-textarea/README.md

 The repository for `jetbrains-textarea` is hosted on GitHub.
 You can access it at https://github.com/arkadii-teteniuk/jetbrains-textarea.

 ## Issues
-If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.
+If you encounter any issues or have suggestions for improvements, please open an issue in the GitHub repository.

 ## License
 `jetbrains-textarea` is licensed under the ISC license.
 See the LICENSE file for more information.